Frege/frege/README.md

 you like or Freenode's [WebChat interface](https://webchat.freenode.net) if you don't want to install IRC software.

+The [Frege Gitter channel](https://gitter.im/Frege/frege) is also a way tool to connect to the community.

 **Staying up to date**

 * [YouTube playlist](https://www.youtube.com/watch?v=S-4sYwGY3Sk&list=PL14crhrjkk-lbdn4Yg85_QRk9r_uiX1yh)